 1. Continued Population Growth

-Queens has seen a steady influx of residents, drawn by affordable living and diverse job opportunities.
+Queens has seen a steady influx of residents, drawn by affordable living and varied job opportunities.
 This growth is likely to sustain demand for both rentals and purchases.

 2. Infrastructure Investments